0xEigenLabs/eigen-zkvm/README.md

 # EigenZKit

-EigenZKit is a mixed proof system toolkits, allowing the developers to write Zero-knowledge applications, proving with the mixed proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.
+EigenZKit is a hybrid proof system toolkits, allowing the developers to write Zero-knowledge applications, proving with the hybrid proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

 * [x] Transpile R1CS to PlonK prove system, with aggregation proof;